 Ever feel like you're reading the Bible but not really understanding it — the cultural backdrop, the original language nuances, the flow of an entire book's argument?
 Berea was built to close that gap.^1

-Named after the Bereans of Acts 17:11, who were commended for examining the Scriptures daily, Berea is a free web-based edtech platform that helps Christians learn biblical theology in a structured, engaging way — think Duolingo, but for understanding the Bible rather than just memorizing vocabulary.^1 Created by Jean Kabasomi, a UK-based theology graduate from Durham University with a master's in Biblical Studies from the University of Edinburgh and an MBA from Oxford's Said Business School, the platform launched in May 2025 and has already shipped four major versions with consistent updates.^3
+Named after the Bereans of Acts 17:11, who were commended for examining the Scriptures daily, Berea is a free web-based edtech platform that helps Christians learn biblical theology in a structured, engaging way — think Duolingo, but for understanding the Bible rather than just memorizing vocabulary.^1 Created by Jean Kabasomi, a UK-based theology graduate from Durham University with a master's in Biblical Studies from the University of Edinburgh and an MBA candidate at Oxford's Saïd Business School, the platform launched in May 2025 and has shipped regular feature releases since.^3

-Berea currently centers on a guided journey through the book of Romans — walking users through Paul's argument step by step with historical context, Greek language insights, cross-references, and Scripture memory woven in where they matter for understanding.
-Additional modules include Biblical Greek (alphabet flashcards and interactive quizzes), Church History (interactive storytelling and character discovery), and Bible Memorization (with flashcards, fill-in-the-blank, audio practice, and spaced repetition).^1 An XP system and achievement badges track progress without turning study into a game.^1
+Beyond Romans, Berea offers standalone modules: Biblical Greek (alphabet flashcards and interactive quizzes), Church History (interactive storytelling and character discovery), and Bible Memorization (flashcards, fill-in-the-blank, audio practice, and spaced repetition).^4 An XP system and achievement badges track progress without turning study into a game.^1

 The platform's philosophy is text-first, not topical — Scripture sets the agenda, not the app.
 Content is shaped by university-level biblical studies but written in clear, everyday language, so users can go deep without needing a theology degree.^1 As Kabasomi describes it: "Berea isn't a devotional app.
 It's not about creating more content.
 It's about equipping people with the tools and skills to engage Scripture for themselves — deeply, carefully, and faithfully."^2

-Kabasomi also hosts the "Have You Ever Read...?" podcast, a monthly show interviewing Christians about books that shaped their faith, and has written for Premier Christianity magazine on AI ethics from a Christian perspective.^5 She is currently an AI Content Expert at Amazon while developing Berea as a solo founder.^3
+Kabasomi also hosts the "Have You Ever Read…?" podcast, a monthly show interviewing Christians about books that shaped their faith, and writes for Premier Christianity magazine on faith, ethics, and entrepreneurship.^7^8 She is currently an AI Content Expert at Amazon while developing Berea as a solo founder.^3

 Notable- Free web app — no mobile apps, no paywalls, no account required to explore^1

-- Active development with a public changelog showing regular feature releases^7
+- Active development with a public changelog; still in beta^4

-- Built using no-code AI tools (Lovable), demonstrating the new wave of Christian app creation^6
+- Built using no-code AI tools (Lovable), part of a new wave of Christian app creation^2

 - Creator holds theology degrees from Durham and Edinburgh, bringing academic rigor to an accessible format^3